-Cardinal Newman Catholic School admitted 248 students into Year 7 in 2022.
-Other years currently contain between 97 and 253 students.
+Cardinal Newman Catholic School admitted 251 students into Year 7 in 2023.
+Other years currently contain between 122 and 253 students.
 Each year group has a designated Year Leader and a Senior Leadership Link.
 The SEND Team work closely with the pastoral teams and the SEND Provision Manager is responsible for the day-to-day allocation of Teaching Assistants and the direction and delivery of provisions and interventions for their students.

 The transition of Year 7 is carefully managed; students with additional needs are identified in meetings with Primary SENCOs to ensure needs are met and transition is smooth.
-Some students who may not be quite ready for transition to secondary school will be educated within 'The Lighthouse'.
-This provision allows for an enhanced transition from Primary school to Secondary school and enables staff to identify needs and implement support through appropriate strategies and interventions led by a transition teacher.
-A key focus of The Lighthouse is to develop social and communication skills as well as independence to allow students to successfully transition to the main school.
-In Year 8, all students will follow the year 8 curriculum via timetabled lessons.
+Some students who may not be quite ready for transition to secondary school will have an enhanced transition from Primary school to Secondary school and enables staff to identify needs and implement support through appropriate strategies and interventions delivered by the SEND team.
+All students will follow the year curriculum via timetabled lessons.
 A key focus in Year 8 is the development of responsibility and independence.
 Tutors and Year Teams work closely with the SEND and behaviour Team again to provide interventions needed to support students with difficulties.
 Year 9 has a key focus of preparation for adulthood and readiness for GCSE level learning.
 Years 10 and 11 focus on GCSEs together with planning and preparation for each student's post 16 futures in education or employment.
-We have a Sixth Form of approximately 230 students.
+We have a Sixth Form of approximately 244 students.